jrg94/CSE5544/midterm-exam/README.md

 mantra which allows us to see what we need to see in context.

 As always, I'd feature an easy to read legend on the side of the graph, so readers could tell what each line signified.
+In addition, I would give the graph a clearly readable title such as **How Aid Has Changed in the Middle East Over Time**.

+In general, I'm convinced this design will clearly communicate what is intended as line charts tend to be good at showing data trends in an easy-to-digest format.

 [1]: assets/new-york-times.JPG
 [2]: assets/washington-post.JPG